 Runfeng Li

-I am a M.Sc. student in Computer Science at Brown University.
-I am very fortunate to be advised by Prof. James Tompkin.
+Hi, I'm a M.S. student in Computer Science at Brown University.
+I'm fortunate to work with Prof. James Tompkin.

 profile photo